pitakjan/Nucleo-Communication-and-compute-fractals/README.md

 # Nucleo-Communication-and-compute-fractals

 This program was a semestral work from CVUT, faculty of electrical engineering. task assignor: prof. Ing.
-Jan Faigl, Ph.D.,
+Jan Faigl, Ph.D., \n
-subject: Programming in C
+subject: Programming in C\n
-Date: 30.5.2020
+Date: 30.5.2020\n\n

 Program for computing fractal.
 On a computer, the user can set fractal parameters which are instantly sent to Nucleo.